ONSdigital/dp-kafka/README.md

 	}
 ```

-You con consume up to as may messages in parallel as partitions are assigned to your consumer, more info in the deep dive section.
+You can consume up to as may messages in parallel as partitions are assigned to your consumer, more info in the deep dive section.

 #### Message consumption deep dive